Perchang: Development and release

 Perchang was developed by the indie studio Perchang Games.
-Creator Ben Murch, formerly of Rodeo Games, was involved in the production of two of the company's games: Deathwatch and Hunters.
-Perchang was released for iOS on June 23, 2016, with a port for Android released on August 4, 2016.
-On October 27, 2016, downloadable content titled Perchang Black was released, adding 24 zero-gravity levels.
-A subsequent version of the game for Nintendo Switch was released on June 4, 2019.
+Creator Ben Murch, formerly of Rodeo Games, was involved in the production of two of the company's games: Warhammer 40,000: Deathwatch and Hunters.
+Perchang was released for iOS on 23 June 2016, with a port for Android released on 4 August 2016.
+On 27 October 2016, downloadable content titled Perchang Black was released, adding 24 zero-gravity levels.
+A subsequent version of the game for Nintendo Switch was released on 4 June 2019.

 Reception

 On Metacritic, Perchang received a "generally favorable" rating of 78 based on five critics.
 Multiple reviewers praised the game.

 The game also reached the Top Charts for paid apps in the US and UK App Stores, ranking third on July 5, 2016.